ConceptResearch/CARLA/carla_workshop/carla_2022.md

 - 11:35 - 12:10 Lina Bendifallah, Heather Burnett, Igor Douven and Julie Abbou, *Social Spaces as Conceptual Spaces: Feminism as a Case Study*
 - 12:10 - 12:45 Mikuláš Preininger, James Brand and Adam Kříž *Variation and stability in conceptual representations: Insights from the socio-semantics of Czech*
 - 12:45 - 14:15 Lunch
 - 14:15 - 14:50 Kyan Salehi and Roberto G. de Almeida, *Is the concept “car” accessed when recognizing “carpet”?
-Evidence from a word-picture congruency task*
+Evidence from a word-picture congruency task* (cancelled)
-- 14:50 - 15:25 Maria Noel Macedo, Matias Yerro, Mauricio Castillo, Alejandro Fojo, Adriana de León, Maximiliano Meliande, Jorge Vivas and Roberto Aguirre, *Contrasting the semantic typology biases of Deaf and heares in their conceptualization of time and space*
+- 14:50 - 15:25 Maria Noel Macedo, Matias Yerro, Mauricio Castillo, Alejandro Fojo, Adriana de León, Maximiliano Meliande, Jorge Vivas and Roberto Aguirre, *Contrasting the semantic typology biases of deaf and hearers in their conceptualization of time and space*
 - 15:25 - 15:55 Coffee break
 - 15:55 - 16:30 Uta Priss, *A Concept Inventory for Teaching Introductory Mathematics*
 - 16:30 - 16:45 Closing ceremony